 The Kabushiki-Kaisha (joint-stock corporation) will need to have a representative director who will have the right to engage in business, to execute the respective activities.
 When no such director is appointed, the executive officers will have the right to represent the company.

-This type of company is subject to more complex requirements regarding taxation and reporting and it must public the financial statements.
+This type of company is subject to more complex requirements regarding taxation and reporting and it must publicize the financial statements.
 It can appoint one or more auditors, however, at least one is needed when there is a board of directors and no accounting counselor.
-Investors who open this business form, particularly in case of large businesses, can opt to also establish a board of auditors composed of three or more auditors.
+Investors who open this business form, particularly in the case of large businesses, can opt to also establish a board of auditors composed of three or more auditors.

 The Japan company formation process for the joint stock company is based on the Articles of Association, which must state: the name of the company, the address of headquarter, the name and address of the founder, the goals of the company, the value of the authorized capital and if applicable, the amount of non-cash contribution and the number of shares issued for that and the name of the members who provides non-cash contribution.
 Sometimes, the articles of association mention the maximum number of auditors and directors.
 The joint stock company may issue all types of shares.